4 Simple Exercises That Improve Spine Mobility (Demo Videos)

 Since much of our body depends on a healthy spine, it’s especially important to realign and mobilize a spine that’s out of whack due to poor posture and other daily wear and tear.

 If you have sore, tight muscles around your thoracic spine (for example), it’s likely a sign that you at least need some spine-focused exercises and stretches in your routine.
-Thankfully, we offer a few simplistic movements you can try at home.
+Thankfully, we offer a few simple movements you can try at home.

 #1 – Yoga Push-Up